Heimdal

 Contents:

-In the following lines, I will go over what application whitelisting is, as well as discuss the types of application whitelisting that you can add to your network.
-As always, stay tuned until the end for actionable steps that you can take to implement this cybersecurity practice in your company’s infrastructure.
+In the following lines, I’ll explain what application whitelisting is, as well as discuss the types of application whitelisting that you can add to your network.
+I’ll also share actionable steps that you can take to implement this application control measure in your infrastructure.

 What Is a Whitelist?

 First of all, you need to understand what a whitelist is.
-A whitelist, also known as a passlist or allowlist, serves basically as an index containing entities that are approved, thus serving as a list with a set of apps and their components that are allowed to be installed on a host following closely an established baseline, as NIST describes it.
+A whitelist, also known as a passlist or allowlist, serves as an index of approved entities.
+It’s a list of apps and their components that are allowed to be installed on a host, following closely an established baseline, as NIST describes it.

-According to the NIST’s Guide to Application Whitelisting, the programs used to perform an application whitelisting process are found under various names like application control programs, application whitelisting technologies, or simply whitelisting programs.
+According to NIST’s Guide to Application Whitelisting, the programs used to perform an application whitelisting process are found under various names:

 What Is Application Whitelisting?

 By putting an application whitelisting strategy into place, you are effectively blocking all programs that are not pre-approved.
-This not only actively prevents malware from infiltrating your corporate infrastructure but also leads to more competent resource and productivity management by prioritizing traffic flows.
+This not only actively prevents malware from infiltrating your organization’s endpoints but also leads to more competent resource and productivity management by prioritizing traffic flows.

 How Application Whitelisting Works